martinvirtel/docker-mqtttool/README.md

 Docker and Make

-## Walkthrough
+## Walk-through

 Please see the Makefile for how this works behind the scenes.
-Here's the walkthrough:
+Here's the walk-through:

 1) `make build` - builds the MQTTtool container.